jkempf42/kube-volttron/gateway-node/README.md

 Central deployment in the cloud, this should be replaced with a K8s `Ingress` or `Gateway` object.

-### Vremote microservice with the fake driver manifests
+### Manifests for deploying the vremote microservice with the fake driver

 The vremote microservice requires the following two manifests: